ottjannik/arkumu-import-assistant/text.md

 - 6. Fazit
 - Literaturverzeichnis
 - Anhang
-  - Code-Auszüge
+  - A.1 JSON-Beispielkonfiguration
-  - Screenshots der Anwendung
+  - A.2 Code-Auszug `validation.py`
-  - Beispielkonfiguration (JSON)
+  - A.3 Screenshots der Anwendung

 ---